Physical Therapy Guide to Ankle Fracture

-An ankle fracture is a completely or partially broken bone on 1 or both sides of the ankle joint.
-There are several types of ankle fractures, and 1, 2, or 3 bones may be fractured.
-The classifications based on the number of bones broken are:
+An ankle fracture is when a bone on one or both sides of the ankle joint breaks, completely or partially.
+There are several ankle fracture types based on the number of bones broken.
+They are:

 - Lateral malleolus fracture.
-Only the bone on the outside of the ankle, the fibula, is broken.
+Only the fibula (the bone on the outside of the ankle) breaks.

 - Medial malleolus fracture.
-Only the bone on the inside of the ankle, the tibia, is broken.
+Only the tibia (the bone on the inside of the ankle) breaks.

 - Bi-malleolar fracture.
-Two bones are broken, the fibula and the tibia.
+Two bones break: the fibula and the tibia.

 - Trimalleolar fracture.
-Three bones are broken, the fibula, tibia, and the posterior malleolus (the tibia at the back of the foot).
+Fractures occur at three sites: the fibula, tibia, and the posterior malleolus (located on the back of the tibia).

 - Nondisplaced.
-The pieces of the fractured bone remain lined up.
+The pieces of the broken bone remain lined up.

 - Displaced.
-The 2 parts of the fractured bone do not line up.
+The two parts of the broken bone do not line up.

-- Compound Fracture.
-Fracture fragments can pierce the skin.
+- Compound fracture.
+Fracture fragments pierce the skin.

-When a fracture involves several broken bones or the bones do not remain lined up, the fracture is considered to be unstable and requires immediate treatment.
+When a fracture involves several broken bones, or the bones do not line up, the fracture is unstable and requires immediate treatment.
 There also is a higher risk for infection for individuals with a compound fracture.

 Signs and Symptoms